sreejithbnaick/flutter-hackernews/README.md

 ### TODO:

-1. PDF links does not work.
-Need to add support for PDF.
+1. ~~PDF links does not work.
+Need to add support for PDF.~~ Now will open external PDF Viewer.
-2. HN discussion link does not open.
-Need to fix it.
+2. ~~Ask HN discussion link does not open.
+Need to fix it.~~ Will go straight to the page.
 3. Error State Handling: Refresh Page, Refresh Item, Retry, Offline support.
 3. Add test :P